46 Free PPC Tools for PPC Experts

 13- Keywords Everywhere – This tool can be installed on either Google Chrome or on Firefox.
 It’s very useful and shows related keywords, average cost per click, and competition levels of similar keywords as you search on Google.

-14- PPC Keyword Wrapper for Google & Bing Ads– This is a Google Chrome extension that will add the extra characters to create exact match, phrase match, and broad match modified keywords, after the user has entered in the keywords that they want to target.
+14- PPC Keyword Wrapper for Google & Bing Ads– If you’re looking for a Google keyword wrapper or a Microsoft Advertising keyword wrapper, then this could be the tool for you.
+This is a Google Chrome extension that will add the extra characters to create exact match, phrase match, and broad match modified keywords, after the user has entered in the keywords that they want to target.
 It also has an option to turn on all keywords to lowercase.

 Bidding PPC tools